constellation39/vrcmute/README.md

 ## Prerequisites

 - Windows 10/11
-- Python 3.12 or higher
+- Python 3.12 or higher (release not required.)
 - A valid DashScope API key for paraformer-realtime integration

 ## Installation